MLModelsFine-TuningRAG

 What level is CS224N: NLP with Deep Learning for?

 CS224N: NLP with Deep Learning is aimed at a advanced audience.
-Recommended background: Python, Calculus/linear algebra, ML basics.
+Recommended background: Proficiency in Python, specifically NumPy and PyTorch, College-level calculus and linear algebra, plus basic probability and statistics, Foundations of machine learning equivalent to Stanford CS221, CS229, CS230 or CS124.

 How long does CS224N: NLP with Deep Learning take?

-Expect roughly Full university course.
+Expect roughly 10-week quarter; four assignments plus a final project, roughly 10-15 hours per week if followed fully.
 Most learners work through it at their own pace.

 What will I learn from CS224N: NLP with Deep Learning?